 Day 7 – Cairngorms National Park / Pitlochry

-Drive north along the shores of Loch Ness this morning, stopping at medieval Urquhart Castle on the way.
-Hear about its dramatic history, then enjoy a short hike and time to explore the lakeside castle ruins on your own.
+Drive north along the shores of Loch Ness this morning, stopping in the town of Fort Augustus for a short walk along the shores of the Caledonian Canal.
+Continue to Urquhart Castle and hear about its dramatic history, then enjoy time to explore the lakeside castle ruins on your own.
 Turn east toward Cairngorms National Park, where you’ll pause for lunch at a restaurant in Aviemore.
 Go on a peaceful hike through the ancient pines of Rothiemurchus forest and skirt the shores of Loch an Eilein and Loch Gamhna, catching sight of a crumbled 13th-century castle on a lake island.
 Journey on to the lively town of Pitlochry and enjoy a evening at leisure.
 (B,L)

 Hiking: 4-5 mile afternoon hike, hilly and forested terrain, 500 feet of elevation gain.